u-bmc/u-bmc/docs/roadmap.md

 Bring up initial targets in targets/, following the porting guidance in docs/porting.md.

 - Deliverables: GPIO line mapping for power and LEDs, I2C bus and device discovery, thermal zones, and inventory basics.
-- Non-userspace items are tracked in this roadmap’s platform section (see Later → Rootfs builder, kernel and device tree notes).
+- Non-userspace items are tracked in this roadmap's platform section (see Later → Rootfs builder, kernel and device tree notes).

 ## Next